1: IRIS HRM

 The benefits of implementing IRIS include:

 Yes, the Alaska State Legislature fully funded the IRIS Project through two different Capital Improvement Projects (CIP) which were approved in 2008 and 2012, respectively.
 Although the implementation date for the HRM portion of IRIS has been extended to November 2016, the project will be accomplished within the current project budget.

 No, replacing ABS is not part of the IRIS Project.

 No, ALDER will not be replaced.
-The current version of ALDER will be extended and enhanced to ALDER 2.0 to accommodate changes in reporting with the new system.
+Data sources will be added to ALDER to accommodate changes in reporting with the new system.
 ALDER will maintain the same look and feel.
-After IRIS is implemented, ALDER 1.0 will continue to be available for historical reporting purposes but the data will no longer be updated.
+After IRIS is implemented, legacy financial data from AKSAS will continue to be available for historical reporting purposes but the data will no longer be updated.

 No, replacing eGrants is not a part of the IRIS Project.